 Pick one area of your life where you are dissatisfied.
-Is it your work, weight, marriage, parenting skills, relationship with a family member?
-Take one minute and write 1-3 sentences describing that area.
+Is it your work, weight, marriage, parenting skills, or relationship with a family member?
+Take one minute and write 1-3 sentences on paper describing that area.

 Now, look at what you wrote and ask yourself how you feel?
 Inspired and excited?
 Probably not if your story is full of what is wrong, bad, or hard in your life.
-Do you really want that story?

 Now, sit for a minute and recognize that EVERYTHING else in your story is a thought!
 Guess what – you don’t have to think any of those negative thoughts!
 They are completely optional!
 You may want to argue with me that that your thoughts are optional, but they are.
 In all likelihood, you chose them subconsciously and have been thinking them ever since with out even realizing it.

 Here is the fun part.
 Re-write your story.
 Don’t change any of the facts, just the words in between.
 Choose to write a story you WANT to tell yourself.
 One that makes you feel good.
-If you are thinking right now that you don’t just want to make something up about your life that isn’t true, I will tell you that you are already doing that with our old story.
+If you are thinking right now that you just don’t want to make something up about your life that isn’t true, I will tell you that you are already doing that with your old story.
 Why not choose to think something positive about your life instead?
 I’m not saying to write a fantasy where everything becomes wonderful.
 Just simply a better story – one that will serve you to think.
 One that will make you smile or inspire you.